ms/buildtogether.tech/src/testing.md

 browser will call the right function with the right parameters when the button is clicked?

-The answer is to use a tool like [Selenium][selenium] to <span i="browser automation!for testing; unit test!browser automation">automate the browser's actions</span>.
+The answer is to use a tool like [Selenium][selenium] to [% i "browser automation!for testing" "unit test!browser automation" %]automate the browser's actions[% /i %].
 Similar tools exist for desktop and mobile applications; all of them rely on the fact that the browser or the screen manager is just another piece of software.
 With a little bit of work, we can tell them to move the cursor to a specific (X,Y) location or a particular button or menu, to generate